Missing You (John Waite song): E'voke version

 "Missing You" was also recorded by British female vocal duo E'voke in 1997 following their departure from Manifesto Records.
 James Rudolph provided a rap on the single and as with the previous single "Arms of Loren", there were Steinway and Nip N Tuck remixes (the only version of the Nip N Tuck remix ever released was labelled an edit despite being the full version of the remix).
 Two promotional CDs were released before Pulse8 went bankrupt.

 The track was picked up by WEA who commissioned remixes by Metro and Echobeatz (the Echobeatz remix featuring on WEA's 1998 Summer Sampler) with the track scheduled for release in October 1998.
 The release was pushed back with two new radio edits being promo-ed including a "Christmas version" and a new release date of 14 December 1998.

 A video was issued which would later be released to iTunes in 2011 (a video with the Christmas version dubbed over it was also released).
 The track was finally released on 28 December 1998 and failed to chart.
 Following this E'voke split up though the CD2 track listing would be released digitally with Pinball records issuing the CD1 track listing on iTunes in 2011.
-It is unknown if "Missing You" in an original or remixed form will be on the E'voke album due in 2014.